Western Migrations logo

 • Don Whittaker, Ungulate Species Coordinator, [email protected]

-Utah: Partners in Utah stem from the Utah Division of Wildlife Resources (DWR).
-In addition to the herds included in the USGS report series, DWR has mapped many other ungulate herds as well as other species, all of which can be explored through their state-leg Wildlife Migration Initiative.
+Utah: Partners in Utah stem from the Utah Division of Wildlife Resources (UDWR).
+UDWR has included Utah mule deer herds in the publication starting with volume 2.
+In addition to the herds included in the USGS report series, DWR has mapped many other mule deer herds, all of which can be explored through their state-led Wildlife Migration Initiative.

 • Amy Ehrhart, Wildlife Migration Data Specialist, [email protected]